iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 is more than 10x faster than reflection, and can almost match the speed of a "real" method invocation (1073 ms vs 746 ms).

-# Linking of Polymorphic Methods in the HotSpot JVM (static invocations)
+# Linking Polymorphic Methods in the HotSpot JVM (static invocations)

 Let's look at the easy ones first.
 A few native polymorphic methods (declared with the `@PolymorphicSignature` annotation) in the `MethodHandle` class